 Women, Horse Sports and Liberation Equestrianism and Britain from the 18th to the 20th Centuries

 A History of Chinese Martial Arts

 Sport, War and the British 1850 to the Present

 This book is the first, full-length scholarly examination of British women’s involvement in equestrianism from the eighteenth through twentieth centuries, as well as the corresponding transformations of gender, class, sport, and national identity in Britain and its Empire.
 It argues that women’s ...

 October 28, 2020

-This research collection explores the ongoing interaction between sport, media, and society throughout important periods in history, from the 19th Century to the present day.
-It examines both historical moments and broader trends in sport, with an emphasis on the media’s role.
-Encompassing a ...
+This research collection explores the ongoing interaction between sports, media, and society throughout important periods in history, from the nineteenth century to the present day.
+It examines both historical moments and broader trends in sports, with an emphasis on the media’s role. ...

 July 27, 2020